Jupiter Ascending

 Jupiter Ascending is a 2015 space opera film written, directed and co-produced by the Wachowskis.
 Starring Channing Tatum and Mila Kunis with Sean Bean, Eddie Redmayne and Douglas Booth in supporting roles, the film is centered on Jupiter Jones (Kunis), an ordinary cleaning woman, and Caine Wise (Tatum), an interplanetary warrior who informs Jones that her destiny extends beyond Earth.
 Supporting cast member Douglas Booth has described the film's fictional universe as a cross between The Matrix and Star Wars, while Kunis identified indulgence and consumerism as its underlying themes.

 The film was produced by Grant Hill and the Wachowskis, making Jupiter Ascending Hill's seventh collaboration with the Wachowskis as producer or executive producer.
-Several more longstanding Wachowski collaborators since the creation of the Matrix films have contributed to the picture, including production designer Hugh Bateup, visual effects supervisor Dan Glass, visual effects designer John Gaeta, standby propman Alex Boswell, supervising sound editor Dane Davis and costume designer Kym Barrett.
+Several more longstanding Wachowski collaborators since the creation of the Matrix films contributed to the picture, including production designer Hugh Bateup, visual effects supervisor Dan Glass, visual effects designer John Gaeta, standby propman Alex Boswell, supervising sound editor Dane Davis and costume designer Kym Barrett.
 Other notable past collaborators include Speed Racer composer Michael Giacchino, Cloud Atlas director of photography John Toll along with its editor Alexander Berner and hair and make-up designer Jeremy Woodhead, who worked on both.

-Originally slated for release in July 2014, Jupiter Ascending was released in the United States on February 6, 2015, by Warner Bros.
+Jupiter Ascending was released in the United States on February 6, 2015, by Warner Bros.
 Pictures.
-The film received generally mixed reviews from critics; while the visual effects, music, plot and themes were praised, it was criticized for the writing, lack of character development, some of the performances, and excessive dialogue.
-It grossed $183 million against a $176–210 million budget during its theatrical release, making it a box-office bomb.
+The film was panned by critics; despite praise for the visual effects, the narrative was criticized as confusing.
+It grossed $185 million against a $176–210 million budget during its theatrical release.

 Plot

-Earth and countless other planets were established by families of transhuman and alien royalty for the purpose of harvesting the resulting organisms to produce a youth serum for the elites on other planets.
-After the death of the matriarch of the House of Abrasax, the most powerful of the alien dynasties, her children—Balem, Kalique, and Titus—quarrel over the inheritance; Balem inherits an enormous refinery on Jupiter, and Titus spends his on a lavish spaceship.
+Earth and countless other planets were established by families of transhuman and alien royalty to harvest the resulting organisms to produce a perpetual life-extending youth serum for the elites on other planets.
+After the death of the matriarch of the House of Abrasax, the most powerful of the alien dynasties, her children—Balem, Kalique, and Titus—quarrel over the inheritance.
+Balem inherits control of the Abrasax business empire, Kalique inherits the planet Cerise, and Titus spends his inheritance on a lavish spaceship.
+None are named Sovereign of Abrasax, instead they are styled First, Second and Third Primary.

 Jupiter Jones narrates that her father, Maximilian, met her mother Aleksa in Saint Petersburg, Russia.
 After Maximilian is killed in a robbery, Aleksa names their daughter Jupiter, after his favorite planet, and they move to Chicago to live with Aleksa's family.